Varshithathi2006/Responsive_Restaurant_website_using-HTML_CSS_Js/README.md

 - `final.html` – Main landing or home page of the application
 - `d2.html` – Secondary or detail page (e.g., food categories or restaurant listings)
 - `Login_new1.html` – Login page with UI enhancements
-- `new.html` – Possibly a UI prototype or version of the homepage
+- `new.html` –  version of the homepage
-- `Location.html` – Page for setting or detecting user location
+- `Location.html` –  detecting user location
 - `cart.html` – Cart page where users can review and edit orders

 ## Features